 • Conduct and coordinate community organizing training sessions and workshops internally and externally on a wide variety of topics both in-person and virtually via webinar/meeting platforms;

 • Provide grassroots leadership development and mentorship on a one-to-one level and in large groups to systems change advocates, community organizers, youth organizers and volunteers engaged in the DOnetwork and Youth Organizing (YO!)
 Disabled & Proud;

 • Assist and support Systems Change Advocates/Community Organizers in developing and tracking their annual systems change advocacy plans.

 Required Education and Experience

-Bachelor's Degree in political science, human services, social work, community organizing and/or a minimum of two - three years in community organizing, campaign organizing, training and leadership development activities in the area of disability rights.
+Bachelor’s Degree in political science, human services, social work, community organizing and/or a minimum of two to three years in community organizing, campaign organizing, training and leadership development activities in disability rights.

 The requirements listed below are representative of the knowledge, skill and ability desired of the application.